folio-org/eureka-setup/eureka-cli/README.md

   --verbose
 ```

-> Using an ecs profile that creates _ecs\_admin_ and _ecs\_admin2_ users in different consortiums
+- Using an _ecs_ profile that creates _ecs\_admin_ and _ecs\_admin2_ users in different consortiums

 ## Troubleshooting

 ### General

-- If using Rancher Desktop on a system that also uses Docker Desktop, make sure to set `DOCKER_HOST` to point to the correct container daemon, by default `/var/run/docker.sock` will be used
+- If there are multiple instances of container daemons (e.g. **Rancher Desktop**, **Docker Desktop**, **Podman**, etc.) on the host machine, verify that `DOCKER_HOST` is set to point to the correct daemon (otherwise `/var/run/docker.sock` will be used)

 ### Command-based

-- If during `Deploy System` or `Deploy Ui` shell commands are failing to execute, verify that all shell scripts located under `./misc` folder are saved using the **LF** (Line Feed) line break
+Shell commands are failing to execute

+- Verify that all shell scripts located under `~/eureka/misc` folder are saved using the **LF** (Line Feed) line break

-- If during `Deploy Management` or `Deploy Modules` the healthchecks are failing, make sure to either define **host.docker.internal** in `/etc/hosts` or set `application.gateway-hostname=172.17.0.1` in the `config.*.yaml`
+Module readiness checks are failing

+- Verify that **host.docker.internal** is set in `/etc/hosts` and accessible on the host network
+- Or set `application.gateway-hostname` in the config to either your physical network IP or some locally accessible hostname

-- If during `Deploy Modules` an exception contains **"Bind for 0.0.0.0:XXXXX failed: port is already allocated."** make sure to set `application.port-start=20000` in the `config.*.yaml`
+`"Bind for 0.0.0.0:XXXXX failed: port is already allocated."`

+- Verify that the config port range is free from running processes (e.g. from some opened Kubernetes NodePort on port 30102)
+- Or reassign `application.port-start` and `application.port-end` in the config to a different range, e.g. to 20000-20999

-- If during `Deploy Modules` an exception contains **"Failed to load module descriptor by url: <https://folio-registry.dev.folio.org/_/proxy/modules/mod-XXX>"**, make sure that the module descriptor for this version exists or use an older module version by setting `mod-XXX.version` in the `config.*.yaml`
+`"Failed to load module descriptor by url: <https://folio-registry.dev.folio.org/_/proxy/modules/mod-XXX>"`

+- Verify that the module descriptor for the latest snapshot version already exists in the registry (can check with `listModulesVersion` command)
+- Or set a fixed module version in config (i.e. using `<module>.version`)

-- If during `Create Tenant Entitlement` an exception contains **"The module is not entitled on tenant ..."**, rerun `undeployApplication` and `deployApplication` once again with more available RAM
+`"The module is not entitled on tenant ..."`

+- Rerun the deployment again with more available RAM